VGLoic/remix-wallet-reconciliation/README.md

 ## Issue and motivation

 Interactions with a cryptocurrency wallet, e.g. [MetaMask extension](https://metamask.io), generally happen in the browser of the user as we want to keep the private key far away from a server.
-As such, Ethereum related applications have generally the logic around the wallet in the user's browser: client side.
+In other words, Ethereum-related applications typically have the wallet logic in the user's browser, specifically on the client-side.
 This is generally the case for data fetching, the app will retrieve the user wallet address, store it client side and use it for network requests in order to fetch data on some APIs, e.g. [TheGraph](https://thegraph.com/).

-This kind of approach is working very well in the current state of the frontend world.
+This approach works well in the current state of the frontend ecosystem.
 As an example, one can consider a [React](https://react.dev/) app, bundled with [Vite](https://vitejs.dev/), managing wallet with [Wagmi](https://wagmi.sh/) and using [React-Query](https://tanstack.com/query/latest/docs/react/overview) for data fetching.
 It will give the developer a quick and efficient way to interact with the user's wallet and perform the needed requests based on the wallet address in order to retrieve the user data, all of this running perfectly client side.

 Currently, meta frameworks such as [NextJS](https://nextjs.org/) or [Remix](https://remix.run/) are encouraging developers to leverage the application server.
 The goal is to simplify the code downloaded and ran client side by moving as much of the data fetching and logic to the server.
 In addition to the performance gain, these meta frameworks provide a more complete developer experience as the frontier between backend code and frontend code is lower.